N4iF/pwn.sa-website/content/posts/React2Shell/blog.md

 And I got my response that I need
 ![](/posts/React2Shell/1.png)

-So I crafting the payload based in the Write up that I read about and I used `whoami` to see the user that I am currently on:
+I crafting the payload based in the Write up that I read about and I used `whoami` to see the user that I am currently on:
 ![](/posts/React2Shell/22.png)
 Response:
 ![](/posts/React2Shell/3.png)